 Highly Questionable Health Claims

-Liquid IV claims that their product(s) can provide "faster hydration than water alone" and that one stick "can provide 2-3x the hydration of water alone."
+As shown above, Liquid IV claims that their product(s) can provide "faster hydration than water alone" and that one stick "can provide 2-3x the hydration of water alone."

 Hydration is simply the process of drinking water, or consuming water-containing foods like fresh fruit, to replace that lost during the day and maintain proper biological function.

 There is no way to “multiply” hydration, and not even an explanation of what that would entail on Liquid IV’s site.
 We consider this to be a marketing claim and not a scientific claim.

 Liquid IV’s formulation is rooted in a solution created to rapidly rehydrate patients with severe dehydration, usually caused by diarrhea, called Oral Rehydration Solution (ORS).
 The brand even states this on their blog.